Cart

 A question of perception

-The tasting temperature plays a crucial role in the appreciation of a spicy beer.
+Serving temperature plays a crucial role in appreciating a spicy beer.
 Too cold, and the aromas struggle to express themselves.
 Too hot, and the heat of the chili pepper can become overwhelming.
 For Double Trouble, the ideal temperature is between 8 and 12°C, allowing the different flavors to unfold harmoniously.

 The perception of heat also evolves over the course of the tasting.
 The first few sips may seem relatively mild, but capsaicin has a cumulative effect.
-That’s why Double Trouble is brewed with a precision that allows you to appreciate the entire bottle without the heat becoming excessive.
+That's why Double Trouble is brewed with such precision that the entire bottle can be appreciated without the heat becoming excessive.

 The art of bold pairings